 The Goal: Reconciliation, Always

-Perhaps the biggest sin of Phariseeism is that its self-righteousness makes reconciliation impossible.
+Perhaps the biggest sin of Pharisee-ism is that its self-righteousness makes reconciliation impossible.
 No matter the teaching in the New Testament, I cannot help but comprehend this topic as one where reconciliation with the one caught in sin and the church as the goal of every step.
-There is no room in our churches for “You messed up so you don’t belong here.”
+There is no room in our church discipline for “You messed up so you don’t belong here.”
 Quite often in my experience, people do not say this to the sinning person’s face; they just gossip them out of the church.
 Gossip is about as perpendicular to healthy confrontation, humility and reconciliation as it can be.
-And as such is listed with the worst sins in New Testament lists (Romans 1:29; 2 Corinthians 12:20).
+And as such Paul lists it with the worst sins in New Testament (Romans 1:29; 2 Corinthians 12:20).

 Instead, we need to be actively seeking reconciliation and restoration with the person caught in sin.
 That is what Jesus was teaching by giving the steps he gave in Matthew.
 It seems obvious to me that just looking at those four verses (vs. 15-18) you can see grace being shown by giving the person numerous chances to repent and by giving their sin privacy.
-But by looking at the larger context of Matthew 18, it becomes even more obvious how essential it is to see the guilty person as someone to be forgiven if they repent.
-In 18:21-35, Jesus teaches that we forgive over and over and over precisely because God has forgiven us far more than we have been offended.
+But by looking at the larger context of Matthew 18, it becomes even more obvious how essential it is to see the guilty person as someone to forgive if they repent.
+In 18:21-35, Jesus teaches that we forgive over and over and over precisely because God has forgiven us far more than others have offended us.

-Much more could be said on this topic but part of why REO exists is to foster discussion and not presume to present the final, authoritative word on subjects like these.
-So feedback even in the form of disagreement is welcomed below.
+I could write much more on church discipline but part of why REO exists is to foster discussion and not presume to present the final, authoritative word on subjects like these.
+So we welcome feedback even in the form of disagreement below.